 Shilin

-Shilin was the district we chose to stay in because it was about the only place with a hostel that wouldn’t have cost us an arm and a leg (appendages we both want to keep) but it also has the biggest and best night market in Taipei.
+Shilin was the district we chose to stay in because it was about the only place with a hostel that wouldn’t have cost us an arm and a leg (appendages we both want to keep) but it also had the biggest and best night market in Taipei.

 The night markets in Taipei, but also in many other places across Taiwan, were not markets in the traditional sense of the word.
 Instead, they were networks of streets that were all but deserted during the day, but that erupted into a pulsating network of activity at night.
 There were sinuous currents of enticing scents which weaved through the flowing throngs of people.
 Each of these groups of hungry folks eddied and pooled around stands.
 Entangled with the odours of sweet donuts and the sour stinky tofu were the clamorous electronic adverts to shoot guns at balloons or fish for live shrimp in tanks.
-As we waded these streets, being blasted simultaneously by both the air-con from shops and the radiating dry heat of the BBQs, we decided that we would try anything and everything on offer.
+As we waded these streets, being blasted simultaneously by the air-con from shops and the radiating dry heat of the BBQs, we decided that we would try anything and everything on offer.

 Without a doubt, our favourite was the glorious product of an unspecified genius’ mind.
 In the simplest of terms, it was a pork wrap.
 In less simple terms, it all began with a whole pig, laid out on a table, wrapped in a crispy crackling blanket of its own skin and fat.
 Combine chunks of this with some cucumber, spring onion, a fried egg and some hoisin sauce and there you have it, a basic but succulent filling.
-However, the thing that sets this snack apart is the wrap itself.
-It’s a thin, bubbly, crispy, deep-fried, eggy thing and it gave us that texture contrast that deepened our love for the wrap.
+However, the thing that set this snack apart was the wrap itself.
+It was a thin, bubbly, crispy, deep-fried, eggy thing and it gave us that texture contrast that deepened our love for the wrap.
 Other than this, we had whole mini octopus enveloped in cheese, mini deep-fried crabs, spicy pig intestines, chicken arse and a whole host of less whacky dishes.

 Despite the culinary magnetism of the nocturnal adventures in Shilin, we had plenty to see elsewhere.
-For these adventures, we often managed to procure a person or two from the hostel which often made our outings even more fun.
+For these adventures, we often managed to procure a person or two from the hostel who often made our outings even more fun.

 Northern Taipei